JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 google calls this metadata.

 One thing you can do is organize your ssh keys.
+You can do this from the metadata section in the online console.

 The end results allows you to,